9names/gd32vf103-flashloader/README.md

 The resulting target description file can be found in `gd32vf103.yml`.
 The flash algorithm will already be populated, the remaining entries have to be filled in manually.

+Alternatively, you may run the regen script which will build and run target-gen for you

+    ./regen.sh